 Also of interest is that Bismarck has more people living here who work in computers and math than 95% of the places in the US.

-The citizens of Bismarck are very well educated compared to the average community in the nation: 36.95% of adults in Bismarck have a bachelor's degree or even advanced degree.
+The population of Bismarck is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 37.52% of adults in Bismarck have a bachelor's degree or even advanced degree.

-The per capita income in Bismarck in 2018 was $38,469, which is upper middle income relative to North Dakota, and wealthy relative to the rest of the US.
-This equates to an annual income of $153,876 for a family of four.
+The per capita income in Bismarck in 2018 was $39,349, which is wealthy relative to North Dakota, and upper middle income relative to the rest of the US.
+This equates to an annual income of $157,396 for a family of four.
 However, Bismarck contains both very wealthy and poor people as well.

 Bismarck is a somewhat ethnically-diverse city.
 The people who call Bismarck home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bismarck residents report their race to be White, followed by Native American.
 Important ancestries of people in Bismarck include German, Norwegian, Irish, Russian, and English.

 The most common language spoken in Bismarck is English.
 Other important languages spoken here include Spanish and German/Yiddish.